 - Monitor possible thefts of POS devices, regularly accounting for all of them.

-Malware and ransomware
+Malware and Ransomware

-Malware or “malicious software” infiltrates networks or individual computers, deleting files, stealing information, or installing unwanted software.
+Malware, or “malicious software,” infiltrates networks or individual computers, deleting files, stealing information, or installing unwanted software.
 Viruses, spyware, and so-called “trojan horses” fall into that category.

 The computer or network can be infected when users install software, visit an infected website, click email attachments, pop-up windows, or links.
-They can be manipulated into doing the latter with the help of the above-mentioned phishing attacks.

 To protect against malware or ransomware, the hospitality company should:

 - Back up your big data regularly.

 - Educate staff about avoiding security breaches in the hotel industry:

 - Check flash drives for viruses before using them